Back in the Day: October 11th - Neil Warnock is Appointed as Manager of Crystal Palace for the First Time

 Crystal Palace appointed Neil Warnock as manager for what would be the first to two spells at the Club.
 The former Sheffield United manager replaced Peter Taylor who was sacked earlier in the week.

-“He’s a winner,” said Simon Jordan in the press conference that introduced, Colin.
+“He’s a winner,” said Simon Jordan in the press conference.

 What Happened Yesterday?